CBMSO-L302/leish_web_app/README.md

 done
 ```

-The script file is executed with:
+This script sends a request to the website every 30 minutes (1800 seconds), keeping the external connection active.
+The script is executed using:

 ```bash
 nohup ./ping_web_leishmania.sh > ./ping.log 2>&1 &
 ```

-And the log file will be displayed in `/opt/leish-web/script/ping.log`
+Activity logs are stored at `/opt/leish-web/scripts/ping.log` for monitoring and troubleshooting purposes.

 ### Component Structure